FlavF/PortfolioV2/readme.md

 $ cd ../path/to/the/file
 $ npm init
 $ npm install express --save
-$ npm i mysql
-$ npm install --save-dev nodemon //to not restart your node.js src/index.js everytime your changing your code
+//to not restart your node.js src/index.js everytime your changing your code
+$ npm install --save-dev nodemon
+//For .env
-$ npm i dotenv  //For .env
+$ npm i dotenv
-//Create and Update your .env => look at ##Pages
+// view engine
-$ npm install ejs // view engine
+$ npm install ejs

 ```
+- Create and Update your .env => look at ##Pages

 - To start the app and check it